kyuupichan/electrumx/docs/ENVIRONMENT.rst

   Must be a *NET* from one of the **Coin** classes in `lib/coins.py`_.
   Defaults to `mainnet`.

-  Note: if you are using Bitcoin Core post the August 1st fork, you should have NET be `bitcoin-segwit`, and if on the Bitcoin Cash chain NET should be `mainnet`.
-  Note Bitcoin Core >= 0.13.1 requires a special *NET* for testnet:
-  `testnet-segwit`.

 * **DB_ENGINE**

   Database engine for the UTXO and history database.
 The default is `leveldb`.
 The other alternative is `rocksdb`.
 You will need to install the appropriate python package for your engine.
 The value is not case sensitive.

-* **REORG_LIMIT**

-  The maximum number of blocks to be able to handle in a chain reorganisation.
-ElectrumX retains some fairly compact undo information for this many blocks in levelDB.
-The default is a function of **COIN** and **NET**; for Bitcoin mainnet it is 200.

 * **HOST**